sonata-project/SonataMediaBundle/UPGRADE-3.x.md

 ### Dependencies

-- drop support for `sonata-project/datagrid-bundle` < 3.0.
+- Drop support for `sonata-project/datagrid-bundle` < 3.0.

     If you are extending these methods, you MUST add argument and return type declarations: